ArnaVala/react-spotify-api/README.md

   NEXT_PUBLIC_CLIENT_ID=
   JWT_SECRET=secret_value_here

+_HOC - HIGHER ORDER COMPONENTs_

+- SessionProvider from "next-auth/react" is an example of the use of a HOC component (Higher Order Component).
+The SessionProvider manages authentication and login states, and WRAPS OUR WHOLE SITE allowing the user to persist the logged in state navigating through the app.

-### Learning about NVM to control what node version you are running on when installing dependencies.
+### Learning about NVM to control what node version you are running on when installing dependencies in your projects.

-- Many times I have run into issues with Node versions when installing dependencies.
+Many times I have run into issues with Node versions when installing dependencies.<br>
-- nmv - Node Version Manager, gives you the ability to change the node -v you run on projects.
+_nmv_ - Node Version Manager, gives you the ability to change the node -v you run on projects.

 - I highly recommend reading about it : [nvm](https://github.com/nvm-sh/nvm#installing-and-updating).